-If you're looking for a high quality answer to your car repair problem you need to go right to the source.
-Not only do you want to ask a car mechanic, but you want to run the question past a technician that knows your car.
+If you're looking for a high quality answer to your car repair problem go right to the source.
+Not only should you ask a car mechanic, but you want to run the question past a technician that knows your specific vehicle.

 Here at FixMyOldRIde.com we understand the need to get accurate auto repair information quickly.
 The Just Answer "Car Question" application connects you with a mechanic that has specialized experience with your brand and model automobile.

 Not all of the technicians are factory trained, but a large majority of them are.
 In most cases you can choose a dealer tech when asking a question.

 This means the mechanic learned about the automobile from the people that designed and then built it.

 Long story short you won't find anybody more knowledgeable about a particular ride then a experienced dealership level service technician.

 Too often drivers and owners take on a car problem by themselves.
 That's fine if you have a long-standing relationship with a trusted shop.
 If you don't, you'll need to seek a second or maybe even a third opinion.

 This need escalates as the repair bill increases or when the story just doesn't sound right.
 Consumers that asked questions often find better results in the cost of car repairs and the reliability of that service.

 The other problem arises when the person paying the car repair bill only researches the issue through auto forums and message boards.